zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 the corresponding entry *aborts* the entire search process.

- - A connect string file is present, but cannot be parsed (either because it isn't JSON, or because it represents a recognized type of connect string with invalid options).
+ - A connect string file is present, but cannot be parsed (either because it isn't TOML, or because it represents a recognized type of connect string with invalid options).
  - A connect string file is present, but its permissions (or the permissions on its parent directory, etc)